Readers Question: Does job creation come from public or private sector?

 Profit Incentive.
 Private firms have a profit incentive to cut costs and develop products demanded by consumers.
 In the government sector, this profit motive is often absent.
 Therefore government bodies have a greater tendency to be overstaffed and inefficient.

 Bureaucracy.
-For political reasons, it is sometimes more difficult to get rid of surplus workers in the public sector than private sector.
+For political reasons, it is sometimes more difficult to get rid of surplus workers in the public sector than the private sector.
 Private businessmen don’t have to worry about political popularity and so are more willing to make people redundant if it helps efficiency.
-The public sector on the other hand are more likely to employ surplus workers in unproductive jobs.
+The public sector, on the other hand, is more likely to employ surplus workers in unproductive jobs.

 Government spending that discourages productivity.

 Some government spending can discourage productivity.
-For example welfare benefits can reduce the incentive to work and encourage economic inactivity.
-Reducing welfare benefits (e.g. making it more difficult to claim sickness/unemployment benefits may encourage people to get a work and become economically active. (though may be conflicts with goals of equity)
+For example, welfare benefits can reduce the incentive to work and encourage economic inactivity.
+Reducing welfare benefits (e.g. making it more difficult to claim sickness/unemployment benefits may encourage people to get a work and become economically active. (though it may conflict with goals of equity)

-The private sector will not provide public goods because of the free rider problem.
+The private sector is very unlikely to provide public goods because of the free-rider problem.
 Therefore, the government needs to provide nearly all goods with the characteristics of public goods.
-This includes street cleaning, military, police and judicial system
+This includes street cleaning, military, police and the judicial system.

-Both public and private sector have a role to play.
-For general businesses without externalities, the private sector are likely to be more efficient and better at job creation.
-Reducing scope of government spending thus could create more private sector opportunities for investment and job creation.
+Both the public and private sector have a role to play.
+For general businesses without externalities, the private sector is likely to be more efficient and better at job creation.
+Reducing the scope of government spending could create more private sector opportunities for investment and job creation.

-However, the private sector also need a good public sector to provide, education, health care and infrastructure investments.
-Also, the private sector need a stable macro-economy which the government may be able to provide.
-It depends on the situation of the economy.
+However, the private sector also needs a good public sector to provide, education, healthcare and infrastructure investment.
+Also, the private sector needs a stable macro-economy which the government has a role to provide.
 In a prolonged recession, the case for government intervention to create jobs is much stronger than when the economy is growing strongly.